ynixt/typescript-flat-serializer/README.md

 - GeneratorFunction
 - arguments

-To support other type, like DateTime of [Luxon](https://github.com/moment/luxon/) Object, you should do something like that:
+To support other type, like DateTime of [Luxon](https://github.com/moment/luxon/), you should do something like that:

 ```typescript
 const customWayOfCloningObject: CustomWayOfCloningObjectMap = new Map();